susestudio/studio-help/100_quickstart/104_creating-appliances.md

 If you plan to use Amazon Web Services to host your server, this format will properly configure the appliance for you do to so.
 Link your AWS credentials to your Studio account, and you will be able to upload and launch EC2 instances directly from SUSE Studio.
-See [Use > Amazon EC2](../use/amazon-ec2.html) for more information.
+See [Use > Amazon EC2] for more information.

+[Use > Amazon EC2]: ../use/amazon-ec2.html

 **Azure Image**
 Windows Azure is another option for hosting your appliances.
 The Azure